Article · May 15, 2026

 How to build a Chrome extension popup with Supabase Auth (step by step)

-The Supabase JS SDK is built for browsers that load it via <script type="module"> or an npm-bundled web app.
+The Supabase JS SDK is built for browsers that load it via <script type="module"> or a bundled web app.
 A Chrome extension popup is neither.
-The popup is HTML loaded from chrome-extension://<id>/popup.html, with a content security policy that bans inline scripts and remote code, and no module loader by default.
-The naive Supabase quickstart does not work without three adjustments.
+It’s HTML loaded from chrome-extension://<id>/popup.html, with a content security policy that bans inline scripts and remote code, and no module loader.
+The standard Supabase quickstart fails without adjustments.

 <!-- extension/popup.html -->